 There are several kinds of stores where you can buy beets.
-Getting the best ones at the right place can make all the difference in the world in the beet dishes you create.
+Getting the best ones at the right place can make all the difference in the world in the best dishes you create.

 Do you know where to get beets?
 Do you know how to buy them?
 You may be surprised by how many things you should know before you shop.